GabrielMoreau/winsoft-main/vlc/README.md

-# VLC - VLC media player
+# VLC - VideoLAN media player Client

 VLC media player (previously the VideoLAN Client and commonly known as simply VLC) is a free and open-source, portable, cross-platform media player software and streaming media server developed by the VideoLAN project.